camerahacks/super-supernote/private-cloud/README.md

 cd /data/supernote
 ```

-Next, download the db initialization file.
-Note that this url is incorrectly formatted in the original documenation.
+Next, download the database initialization file.
+Note that this url is incorrectly formatted in the original documentation.

 ```
 curl -O https://supernote-private-cloud.supernote.com/cloud/supernotedb.sql